Event

 Sponsors

-Judges: The 2021 First Novelist Winner; Raven Leilani, students from the VCU M.F.A. in Creative Writing Program; and the Cabell First Novelist Award committee
+Judges: The 2024 Winner Alice Winn; Students from the VCU MFA in Creative Writing Program; and the Cabell First Novelist Award Committee